IEL4422/Staff-Portal/SETUP_INSTRUCTIONS.md

 ## Troubleshooting

+### Sign In Button Doesn't Work / Nothing Happens

+**This means the backend is not running!**

+1. ✅ **START THE BACKEND FIRST** using `./start_backend.sh`
+2. ✅ Verify backend is running by visiting `http://localhost:8000/docs`
+3. ✅ Check backend terminal for any errors
+4. ✅ Then try logging in again

-### Cannot Login
+### Cannot Login / Invalid Credentials

-1. Make sure the backend server is running on port 8000
+1. Make sure you're using the correct credentials:
-2. Check that the frontend has been built with the correct `REACT_APP_BACKEND_URL`
+   - Email: `contact@illinoisestatelaw.com`
+   - Password: `admin123`
+2. Check browser console (F12) for error messages
-3. Verify the Supabase connection in the `.env` file
+3. Verify Supabase connection in the `.env` file
-4. Check browser console for any CORS or network errors

 ### Backend Not Starting